Integrating with IT workflows

 For change requests or change tasks with a ServiceNow state that you have mapped to the Canceled status, Integrity Monitor removes the ServiceNow label from associated events if it has previously been applied.

 Additionally, you can ask questions in Tanium Interact that include the sensors that use enhanced labeling:

 Integrity Monitor Labeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that have labels applied.

-- Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that have labels applied.
+- Integrity Monitor Unlabeled File Events Overview: This sensor contains the same columns as the Integrity Monitor File Events Overview sensor, but it returns only events that do not have labels applied.

 - Integrity Monitor Unlabeled File Events Details: This sensor contains the same columns as the Integrity Monitor File Events Details sensor, but it returns only events that do not have labels applied.